-In this month’s childrensministry.com poll, we asked if children’s ministries should require scripture memory.
-At the time of this writing, 77 percent of you said “yes.”
+In one childrensministry.com poll, we asked if children’s ministries should require scripture memory.
+At the time of this writing, 77 percent said “yes.”
 Setting Bible verses to song or giving verses a rhythm can help kids remember them better.
 And remember to help your kids really understand what the verse means along with knowing the words.

 4. Let kids write songs.

 Let older kids make a remix.
 Tell them to come up with a song using a tune they already know with new words.
 For example, write a short song about how God wants us to treat others using the tune from “Old MacDonald.”